Ieuanoh/SportingChance/content/mentoring-life-skills.md

     icon: "/img/school.svg"
     iconalt: reintegration to school
-  - copy: Helping young people find a passion and engaging them in activities they enjoy, as well as aignposting and connecting young people into positive pathways
+  - copy: Helping young people find a passion and engaging them in activities they enjoy, as well as signposting and connecting young people into positive pathways
     title: Engagement
     icon: "/img/book.svg"
     iconalt: engagement icon